- Undergraduate Faculty

-I teach both journalism and film courses in the department of Communication Arts.
-It was the magnificent roar of the huge presses printing thousands of copies of the Los Angeles Times that got right to my heart on a field trip with my sixth grade class that pulled me toward journalism at the tender age of eleven.
+I teach both journalism and film courses.
+It was the magnificent roar of the huge presses printing thousands of copies of the Los Angeles Times that got right to my heart on a field trip with my sixth-grade class that pulled me toward journalism at the tender age of 11.
 My comic hero was Brenda Starr, Girl Reporter, and I did my best to uphold the creed through UCLA, where journalism was solely a grad school.
-I did my undergraduate work in Political Science, and then decided to put off grad school and go to work.
+I did my undergraduate work in political science, and then decided to put off grad school and go to work.

-The family business was movies—dad a screenwriter, my mother a contract dancer at MGM before she retired to be a full time mom, so it was no surprise I started my journalism career at The Hollywood Reporter, one of the two movie industry trade papers.
+The family business was movies—dad a screenwriter, my mother a contract dancer at MGM before she retired to be a full-time mom—so it was no surprise I started my journalism career at The Hollywood Reporter, one of the two movie industry trade papers.
 A twisty road took me to Rolling Stone, the Los Angeles Times, the Chicago Sun-Times and its syndicate, and the English music newspaper Sounds as a rock journalist.
-Some time in there, while I was a working, I got my masters in journalism at UCLA’s J-school.
-After that I taught journalism for two years at California State University, Northridge.
+Sometime in there, while I was a working, I got my master’s degree.
+After that, I taught journalism for two years at California State University, Northridge.
 But the phone kept ringing with interesting offers and I’ve always been something of a gypsy in the show business sense, and I left CSUN with the intention that someday I’d get back to teaching.

 Sometimes people ask me why I’m here at Hood and not “out there” working on movies.
 I’m the press officer for the IATSE, the largest entertainment union in the US and Canada, and I do work on movies in the summer if something comes along and the timing is right.
 But for me, at this point in my life, my greatest joy is being in the classroom, working with and advising students, and hoping that they’ll get the joy and satisfaction out of both the movie world and the field of journalism that I have.